Good stuff here from Esmé Patterson...

 "...flanging machines exert forces on a plate which are at once brutal and loving .. and uncompromising."

-Also look out for the wonderful continuous shot (just after 16m30s) which tracks up the scaffold at the side of the ship, up over its edge then on still further, dizzyingly high up above the deck (if you're sharp-eyed you'll notice the shadow of the cinematographer at the beginning of the shot, projected onto the side of the ship).
+Also look out for the wonderful continuous shot (just after 16m30s) which tracks up the scaffold at the side of the ship, up over its edge then on still further, high up above the deck (the cinematographer's shadow is visible at the beginning of the shot, cast onto the side of the ship).

 Jack's piece ends elegiacally...